Stargazing (Travis Scott song)

 "Stargazing" (stylized in all caps) is a song by American rapper and singer Travis Scott.
-It was released as the first and only promotional single and first track off of his third studio album, Astroworld, along with the album on August 3, 2018.
+It was released on August 3, 2018, as the only promotional single and first track off of his third studio album, Astroworld (released on the same day).
 The song debuted at number eight on the Billboard Hot 100, and was later certified platinum by the Recording Industry Association of America (RIAA).

 Composition

 In the song, Travis Scott sings about how overcoming his past ways and abstinence from lean has helped him become a better influence.
 Midway through, his voice "shifts to a falsetto", and the beat switches.

 Critical reception

 The song received critical acclaim from critics and is considered a highlight on Astroworld.
 Writing for Pitchfork, Michelle Kim gave the song a positive review, calling it a "potent earworm" and named it a "best new track".
 Reviewing Astroworld for The Fader, Ben Dandridge-Lemco praised Scott as sounding "dexterous" over the song's "dizzying" production, adding that the song's beat switch served as the album's "first loop-de-loop".
 In Consequence of Sound's review for the album, Wren Graves listed the song as an "essential track" and praised the two halves of the track, saying, "Scott balances the two ideas like a chef balancing sweet and sour, enhancing each with the inclusion of the other."